 The Allform 4-Seat Corner Sectional with Chaise features a modular design with a chaise that you can move to either side.
-If you're looking for a leather sectional, the Allform sofa is available in two leather options as well as various fabrics and also offers multiple hardwood leg finish options, excellent for adding luxurious textures and styling to your space.
+If you're looking for a leather sectional, the Allform leather sofa is available in two options as well as various fabrics and also offers multiple hardwood leg finish options, excellent for adding luxurious textures to your home decor and living room furniture.

-We tested out the Allform sofa and it lived up to the hype.
-It was a little hard to put together than expected, but once it was built, it was sturdy and incredibly comfortable.
+We tested out the Allform sofa, and it lived up to its hype as a best seller.
+It was a little harder to put together than expected, but once it was built, it was sturdy and incredibly comfortable.
 "The seat depth was probably my favorite feature, says our reviewer Matthew Gattozzi.
-"The corner seat quickly became the most converted spot in our home."
+"The corner seat quickly became the most coveted spot in our home."